emmason9/CPSC350_Assignment1/README.md

 4) List of references:
 Overall,
 cplusplus.com
-tutorialspoint.com (these two helpped me understand the all the syntax/basics of c++) stackoverflow.com (troubleshooting the specific problems/errors I was getting)
+tutorialspoint.com (these two helped me understand the all the syntax/basics of c++) stackoverflow.com (troubleshooting the specific problems/errors I was getting)

 Here are some more specific code structures I looked at to fix some weird bugs or problems I couldn't solve on my own: